Ex-CIA Director On National Security, Post-Truth 'Assault On Intelligence'

 Why Former CIA Director John Brennan's Criticism Of Trump Is Extremely Rare

 We have a lot of presidents who've argued about intelligence — and if that was the only case here, this would be just one other story.
-But here's a case of a president whose shown evidence that he bases his decisions not on objective reality.
+But here's a case of a president who's shown evidence that he bases his decisions not on objective reality.

 A classic: He claimed that Barack Obama wiretapped Trump Tower.
 John Dickerson of CBS was pursuing him on this question, saying "Do you have evidence Mr. President?
 What's the evidence?"
 And the president's only response was, "a lot of people were saying — a lot of people agree with me."
-That is decisionmaking based upon something other than objective reality.
+That is decision-making based upon something other than objective reality.

 On the public's reaction to pushback from the intelligence community